irwinleah/unit-2-project/README.md

 ## Next Steps:

+1. Have the photo submission pull a photo up rather than just a link
-1. Upload more than one photo
+2. Upload more than one photo for each flower
-2. Allow anonymous commenting
+3. Allow anonymous commenting

-Screenshot/Logo: A screenshot of your app or a logo.
-Your app’s name: Include a description of your app and its functionality.
-Background info about the app and why you built it is a nice touch.
-Getting started: Include a link to your deployed app and a link to your planning materials.
+4. Flower cursor